Planet of the Apes (2001 film): Box office

-Meanwhile, Planet of the Apes would begin to expand to Asian countries.
+Meanwhile, Planet of the Apes began to expand to Asian countries.
 While the film was unable to take the top chart spot from Hayao Miyazaki's Spirited Away, its opening was still a strong start to the company's international roll-out in one of the most significant international territories.
 Plus, it had a record opening in Brazil.
 It took in $1.5 million from 366 screens, beating the previous record held by Independence Day.
 In Mexico, Planet of the Apes earned $3.1 million from 547 screens, making it the second largest movie opening in the country, after Dinosaur.
-The film went on to gross $180,011,740 in the United States and Canada and $182,200,000 elsewhere, for a worldwide total of $362,211,740.
+The film grossed $180,011,740 in the United States and Canada and $182,200,000 elsewhere, for a worldwide total of $362,211,740.
 Planet of the Apes was the tenth-highest-grossing film in North America, and ninth-highest worldwide, of 2001.